Deformation Quantization for Actions of K\"ahlerian Lie Groups: Unitary representations of symmetric spaces

 Of course, the induced representation $U_\chi$ of $\tilde{G}$ then naturally acts on $\CH_\chi$ by unitary operators.
-Now observe the fact that the character $\chi$ is invariant under $\tilde{\sigma}$, implies that the pull back under $\tilde{\sigma}$ of an equivariant function is again equivariant.
+Now observe that the $\tilde{\sigma}$-invariance of character $\chi$, implies that the pull back under $\tilde{\sigma}$ of an equivariant function is again equivariant.
 Therefore, we get a linear involution:

 Also, the $\underline{\sigma}_{\tilde K}$-invariance of the measure $ {\rm d}_{ \tilde G/B}$ implies:

 for all $\tilde\vf_1,\tilde\vf_2\in\CH_\chi$, showing that $\Sigma$ is not only involutive but also self-adjoint.
 Thus the element $\Sigma$ belongs to $\CU_{sa}(\CH_\chi)$, the collection of unitary and self-adjoint operators on $\CH_\chi$.
 When composed with the representation $U_\chi$ of $\tilde G$, the operator $\Sigma$ satisfies the following properties, whose proofs consist in direct computations: